MV Princess Victoria (1946): Sinking

 Captained by 55-year-old James Ferguson, the vessel left Stranraer's railway loading pier at 07:45 with 44 tons of cargo, 128 passengers and 51 crew.
 Captain Ferguson had served as master on various ferries on the same route for 17 years.
 A gale warning was in force but he made the decision to put to sea.
 Loch Ryan is a sheltered inlet and the immediate force of the wind and sea was not apparent, but it was noted that spray was breaking over the stern doors.
 A "guillotine door" had been fitted, because of a previously identified problem with spray and waves hitting the stern doors, but it was rarely used, because it took too long to raise and lower.
 This would have provided extra protection for the sliding stern doors.
-On this occasion, it was damaged and therefore not able to be lowered.
+On this occasion, it was already damaged and therefore not able to be lowered.

 Shortly after clearing the mouth of Loch Ryan, which took 40 minutes longer than usual, the ship turned west towards Larne and exposed her stern to the worst of the high seas.
 Huge waves damaged the low stern doors, allowing water to enter the car deck.
 The crew struggled to close the doors again but they proved to be too badly damaged and water continued to flood in from the waves.
-The scuppers did not allow the water to drain away properly because the ship had been built with a level deck; the inquiry revealed that the scuppers were not large enough anyway.
+The scuppers did not allow the water to drain away properly because the ship had been built with a level deck and not sloping to the ship's sides; the inquiry revealed that the scuppers were not large enough anyway.
 The ship took a list to starboard and at this point Captain Ferguson decided to retreat to the safety of Loch Ryan by going astern and using the bow rudder.
 This proved to be impossible because the extreme conditions prevented the deckhands from releasing the securing pin on the bow rudder.
 The captain then made a decision to try to reach the Irish coast by adopting a course which would keep the stern of the craft sheltered from the worst of the elements.

 At 09:46, almost two hours after leaving Stranraer, a message was transmitted in Morse code (Princess Victoria did not have a radio telephone) by radio operator David Broadfoot to the Portpatrick Radio Station: "Hove-to off mouth of Loch Ryan.
 Vessel not under command.
 Urgent assistance of tugs required".
 With a list to starboard exacerbated by shifting cargo, water continued to enter the ship.
 At 10:32, an SOS message was finally transmitted, and the order to abandon ship was given at 14:00.

 Possibly, the first warship in the area was HMS Launceston Castle, commanded by Lt Cdr J. M. Cowling, a frigate that was en route to Derry.
 Searches were carried out but Launceston Castle was forced to leave when her condensers were contaminated by salt.